How to Enable and Configure the SCWS PHP Module in ServBay

 $scws = scws_new();

-// Set the main dictionary path; this can be the default or your custom xdb file
+// Set main dictionary path: can be ServBay’s default or your xdb file

 $scws->set_dict('/Applications/ServBay/etc/scws/dict.utf8.xdb');